Scaless/scaless.github.io/docs/_posts/2021-06-16-Curious-Case-of-the-Carrier.markdown

 ## -- Credits

-* Big thanks to [doubl3h3lix](https://www.twitch.tv/doubl3h3lix) for digging up his dusty copy of the standalone Combat Evolved: Anniversary to test some things on console!
+* Big thanks to [doubl3h3lix](https://www.twitch.tv/doubl3h3lix) for digging up his dusty copy of the standalone Combat Evolved: Anniversary to test some things!

-* Thanks to [Burnt](https://www.twitch.tv/burnt_o) and [Wackee](https://www.twitch.tv/wackeeeeee) for proofreading.
+* Thanks to [Burnt](https://www.twitch.tv/burnt_o) and [Wackee](https://www.twitch.tv/wackeeeeee) for proofreading this post.